WasmEdge/WasmEdge/docs/book/en/src/extend/build.md

 The following guide is based on Linux distributions.
 For MacOS, please refer to [this guide](build_on_mac.md).

+> If you just want the latest builds from the `HEAD` of the `master` branch, and do not want to build it yourself, you can download the release package directly from our Github Actions's CI artifact.
+[Here is an example](https://github.com/WasmEdge/WasmEdge/actions/runs/1521549504#artifacts).

 ## Get Source Code

 ```bash